Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 :::

 Type alias introduces an alternative name for the specified type and supports both simple and parameterized types.
-If type alias is parameterized, its type parameters must be [unbounded][Type parameters].
+If type alias is parameterized, its type parameters must be [unbounded][Type parameters] and cannot specify variance.
+Bounds and variance of these parameters is always defined to be the same as the corresponding parameters in the type being aliased, unless they are not referenced in the aliased type, in which case they are considered unbounded and invariant.
 Another restriction is that recursive type aliases are forbidden --- the type alias name cannot be used in its own right-hand side.

 At the moment, Kotlin supports only top-level type aliases.
 The scope where it is accessible is defined by its [*visibility modifiers*][Declaration visibility].

+> Examples:
+> ```kotlin
+> // simple typ ealias declaration
+> typealias IntList = List<Int>
+> // parameterized type alias declaration
+> // T has out variance implicitly
+> typealias IntMap<T> = Map<Int, T>
+> // type parameter may be unreferenced
+> typealias Strange<T> = String
+> ```

 ### Declarations with type parameters